-Looking for a ‘high value’ treat to use for training that will really keep your dog’s attention?
+Looking for a high-value training treat recipe for goodies that will really keep your dog’s attention?
 These salmon swirls will have your dog sitting up and begging in no time.

 And with just three ingredients and a piping bag, you can turn these out so quickly.

 Homemade Salmon Swirl Training Treats